peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * <i>enc</i>: Specifies options to control how the CBOR object is decoded.
 See [PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md) for more information.

  * &lt;T&gt;: The type, class, or interface that this method's return value will belong to. <b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
 Whenever possible, this parameter should be either a type specially handled by this method, such as  `int`  or  `String` , or a plain-old-data type (POCO or POJO type) within the control of the application.
-If the plain-old-data type references other data types, those types should likewise meet either criterion above.
+If the plain-old-data type references other data types, those types should likewise meet either criterion given earlier.

 <b>Return Value:</b>